OpenTranslationBible/open-bible/en-GB/40.Matthew/md/matthew-05.md

 ## Matthew 5:11

-Blessed are you when people insult you, persecute you, and falsely say all kinds of evil against you because of Me.
+Blessed are you when people insult you, persecute you, and falsely speak all kinds of evil against you because of Me.

 ## Matthew 5:12

-Rejoice and be glad, for your reward in heaven is great; for in the same way they persecuted the prophets who were before you.
+Be joyful and glad, for your reward in heaven is great; for in the same way they persecuted the prophets who were before you.

 ---